Xiamen: Demographics

 A large number of the populace are migrants.

 According to the 2020 Census, Xiamen has a population of 5,163,970 inhabitants.
 According to the 2010 Census, Xiamen has a population of 3,531,347 inhabitants, almost 1.8 times the population counted for the last census in 2000 (which was of 2,053,070 inhabitants).
 The annual average population growth was of 5.57% for the period 2000–2010.
 This masks the population explosion in Jimei District, however, which quadrupled since the prior census; Huli District's population more than doubled.
 The resident population was 1,967,800 in 2013 yearend, and with a population of 3.73 million (those residing at least half a year).
 The total resident population is said to be 4,255,000 in December 2014, without specifying what counts as a resident.

-By the end of 2016, the resident population of Xiamen has reached 3.92 million, the majority being Han people.
+By the end of 2024, the resident population of Xiamen has reached 5.35 million, the majority being Han people.
 There are also some ethnic minorities such as She and Hui.
-Xiamen is also the famous hometown of overseas Chinese with a sizable population of overseas Chinese, returned overseas Chinese and relatives of overseas Chinese.

 Languages

 As with all of China, the official language is Mandarin.
-Migrants of non-Hokkien ancestry usually speak Mandarin and/or their inherent tongues.
+Migrants of non-Hokkien ancestry usually speak Mandarin and/or their ancestral tongues.

 The indigenous language is Hokkien, a subgroup of Southern Min, with the Tong'an dialect being the most populous and prevalent.
-The Xiamen dialect is mostly defined to the southwest quarter of Xiamen Island, while the Zhangzhou dialect is spoken in a section of Haicang District.
+The Xiamen dialect is mostly confined to the southwest quarter of Xiamen Island, while the Zhangzhou dialect is spoken in a section of Haicang District.

 The English words "Amoy", "tea" (茶 (tê)), "cumshaw" (感謝 (kám-siā)), "pekoe" (白毫 (pe̍h-hô)), kowtow (磕頭 (khàu-thâu)), and "ketchup" (鮭汁 (koê-chiap)) are derived from the local Hokkien.